withaspirit/Elevator-Simulation/README.md

 1. Open the File menu and select "Import".
 This will open the "Import" window.
 From there select "Git"->"Projects from Git" as the import wizard and press Next>
 2. From the next window, select "Clone URI" as the repository source and press Next>
-3. You have to enter the URL of the git repository in this window which can be found by pressing the "Code" button and selecting the preferred connection protocol on the project's GitHub page
+3. Enter the URL of the git repository in this window which can be found by pressing the "Code" button and selecting the preferred connection protocol on the project's GitHub page
 4. Paste the information obtained from the project page into the window.
 It may prefill some of the information in the window.
 Enter any required information
 5. Due to an update in GitHub, account authentication with Eclipse via HTTPS might not work.
 It is not offically supported for security reasons.
 To overcome that error, follow the guide [here](https://stackoverflow.com/a/68802292)
 6. After over coming the erorr, press Next> and it will show you the branches of the repository, do not make any changes to the default selected branches.